jrletner/FE_Lectures/README.md

 - `JS_Mini_Project/`
   - `class_code/` — Per-class snapshots.
 Each class folder includes:
-    - `Introduction.md` — What we learned previously, today, and next.
     - `README.md` — Class summary and how to run.
     - `Current_Lesson_Walkthrough.md` — Step-by-step delta from the previous class.
 - `Lectures/` — Code typed during each lecture (dated folders).